trevorkask/Data-Manager/README.md

 # NBA PLAYER STAT SEARCH
 ## What's the purpose?
-The program is made for National Basketball Association enthusiasts and analysts who might want to get more accurate statitstics on player as well as getting deeper analysis on trends that have taken place over a certain period.
+The program is made for National Basketball Association enthusiasts and analysts who might want to get more accurate statistics on a player as well as get deeper analysis on trends that have taken place over a certain period.

 ## What does the program do?